Wood (wuxing)

 In Chinese philosophy, wood (木 (mù)), sometimes more accurately translated as tree, is one of the five concepts that conform the wuxing.
 It is the growing of the matter, or the matter's growing expanding stage.
 Wood is the young yang symbol of the Yinyang philosophy, it can be seen as the fuelling Fire.
-It stands for the season of spring, the eastern direction, the planet Jupiter, the color green, windy weather, and the Azure Dragon (Qing Long) in Four Symbols.
-Blue and cyan-type colors also represent wood.
+It stands for the season of spring, the eastern direction, the planet Jupiter, the color blue (qing), windy weather, and the Azure Dragon in Four Symbols.

 Attributes

-In Chinese Taoist and Traditional Chinese medicine thought, Wood attributes are considered to be strength and flexibility, as with bamboo.
+In Chinese Taoist and Traditional Chinese medicine thought, Wood attributes are considered to be strong and flexibility, as within the nature bamboo.
 It is also associated with qualities of warmth, generosity, cooperation, and idealism.
-The Wood person will be expansive, outgoing and socially conscious and courageous but when feeling confined, held back, or misunderstood by others, therefore can become easily frustrated and angry.
+The Wood person will be expansive, a socialite as they are courageous and outgoing and charismatic, but when feeling confined, held back, or misunderstood by others, therefore can become easily frustrated and angry.
 The wood element is one that seeks ways to grow and expand.
 Wood heralds the beginning of life, dawn, springtime and buds, sensuality and fecundity.
 Wood needs moisture from Water its Mother or preceding phase element to thrive and flourish.

-In Chinese medicine, wood is associated with negative feelings of anger, hopelessness and positive feelings of optimism, courage, patience and the Virtue of benevolence (Ren 仁).
+In Chinese medicine, wood can be associated with negative feelings of anger, hopelessness and positive feelings of optimism, courage, patience and the Virtue of benevolence (Ren 仁).
 The soul associated with wood is the Hun (魂).

-Organs associated with this element are the Zung organ the liver (yin), and the Fu organ the gall bladder (yang), the taste sour, the rancid smell also the eyes and tendons.
+Organs associated with this element are the Zung organ the liver (yin), and the Fu organ the gall bladder (yang), the taste sour, the rancid smell also the eyes and tendons, and according to the Ziwu Liuzhu the opening time for the Liver is 1-3a.m. and the Gallbladder 11pm-1a.m.